 DORIE BARTON made her debut as writer-director with the feature film Girl Flu. which premiered at the Los Angeles Film Festival in 2016 and went on to become a festival hit, screening at over 30 festivals worldwide, garnering many awards including the Audience Award in the New Director category at the Nashville Film Festival.
 Barton was selected as a finalist for the Commercial Diversity Director’s Program (2018).
 She was Co-Producer on the feature Extracurricular Activities (2018), and co-wrote A Christmas to Remember (2016) produced by the Hallmark Channel.

-Barton has just finished post production on her new feature film, Welcome to the Show, - which she produced, wrote, directed, and co-edited - had its world premiere at the Cinequest Film Festival (March 2021) and is being distributed by Gravitas Ventures.
-The project was written specifically for her acting students at Virginia Commonwealth University.
-The film was shot entirely on location in Richmond, VA, over a ten-day production schedule, and features over 30 VCU actors, over 30 locations, and a crew largely comprised of students.
-Barton produced, wrote, directed, and co-edited the film, which also served as her thesis project for her MFA in Theatre from VCUarts (2020.)
-Barton is also the Film Director for VCU's Mainstage Productions since Fall of 2020, and she directs the VCUarts Theatre Showcase Films (2020) for graduating actors, as their debut into the industry.
+Barton's second feature film, Welcome to the Show, - which she produced, wrote, directed, and co-edited - had its world premiere at the Cinequest Film Festival (March 2021) and is being distributed by Gravitas Ventures.
+The project was written specifically for her acting students at Virginia Commonwealth University, and was shot entirely on location in Richmond, VA, over a ten-day production schedule.
+The film features over 30 VCU actors, over 30 locations, and a crew largely comprised of students.
+Barton produced, wrote, directed, and co-edited the film.
+Barton is also the Film Director for VCU's Mainstage Productions (She Kills Monsters, Fall 2020; Spring Awakening, Spring 2021) and directs the VCUarts Showcase (2020) for graduating actors, as their debut into the industry.